Breast Augmentation (Augmentation Mammoplasty)

 Breast augmentation is performed with implants (see below) that can be placed under a chest muscle or over a chest muscle.
 The incision can be placed in the axilla (armpit), areola (the area surrounding the nipple), or lower breast fold.
 In general, all breast augmentations are minimally invasive procedures.
 For augmentations in which the incision is made in the armpit, an endoscope (thin tube with a small camera and light) may be used during the procedure.

-Breast implants are made up of a silicone shell filled with either saline (a salt water solution) or silicone gel.
-A woman determines her desired size by fitting trial implants.
-Currently, saline filled implants are used on an unrestricted basis.
-Silicone gel filled implants are available only to women participating in approved studies.
+Breast implants are made up of a silicone shell filled with either saline (a saltwater solution) or silicone gel.
+Women determine their desired size by fitting trial implants.
+Currently, saline-filled implants are used on an unrestricted basis.
+Silicone gel filled implants, once banned by the FDA, are available only to women participating in approved studies.

 Breast reduction surgery is often used in women with large, heavy breasts who experience significant discomfort including neck pain, back pain, and numbness or weakness due to the weight of the breasts.
 During this procedure, excess skin, fat, and breast tissue are removed.